ovh/docs/pages/public_cloud/ai_machine_learning/gi_04_training_FAQ/guide.en-gb.md

 > > Depending on how you build your container, make sure that the mapping between your data (/workspace/mybucket for instance) is not already existing within your image.
 > >
 > How to fix file access permission errors?
-> > Within a job, code and users have no root/sudo privileges.
+> > Within AI Tools, code and users have no root/sudo privileges.
 To have access to your files, make sure to mount your **data** object at a location available for non-root users.
 For preset images provided by OVHcloud it is recommended that the destination path is of the form `/workspace/<your-path>` to avoid such errors.
 > >
-> Do I need to master Docker to use AI Training?
+> Do I need to master Docker to use AI Training or AI Deploy?
-> > It is not necessary to master Docker to use AI Training.
+> > It is not necessary to master Docker to use our AI Tools.
 A set of ready-to-use images is available on the [`ovhcom` organization of Dockerhub](https://hub.docker.com/u/ovhcom) to get you started.
 All images prefixed by `ai-training` are images to be used with our AI Tools.
 They usually include classic tools such as JupyterLab or VScode along with some Machine Learning framework such as PyTorch.
 > >
-> > However, jobs in **AI Training** are basically Docker containers, so a practical understanding of Docker is required to fully benefit from the service.
+> > However, jobs in **AI Training** and apps in **AI Deploy** are basically Docker containers, so a practical understanding of Docker is required to fully benefit from the service.
 > >
 > Can I use my own Docker image with AI Training & Deploy?
 How?
 > > While AI Notebooks does not offer this possibility, it is possible with AI Training & AI Deploy Your image needs to be either on the shared registry, a private managed registry, DockerHub, or GitHub packages.
 You will find more information [here](/pages/public_cloud/ai_machine_learning/gi_07_manage_registry).